 It is also important to remind your friend that recovery takes time, so it’s important to give them patience.
 Recovery from addiction is a long process, and it can take several attempts before someone can maintain sobriety.

 You can also organize a group of friends and family who can provide ongoing support for your friend.
+Such an approach is especially important if they enter an Outpatient Drug Rehab program because you’ll need to create the best possible environment.
 This could include meeting regularly, attending 12-Step meetings, or simply being available to talk anytime they need it.
 Additionally, let them know that if they ever feel overwhelmed or tempted to use drugs again, there is always someone available to talk them through it.

 Help them stay away from temptation